mcrilo33/Hydra/README.md

 Check on a week basis, wether or not, our artists in Hydra database have new albums to download.

-## Installation

-### Dependencies

-Hydra uses transmission-cli to download all torrents.
-You need to install it.

-For ubuntu the command is : >>sudo apt-get install transmission-cli

-For arch with pacman manager the command is : >>sudo pacman -S transmission-cli Etc...

 ### User Installation